Sailor’s Valentines on Cape Cod

 We hope you have a romantic Valentine’s Day.

 - Cheesecake Recipe for Valentine’s Day

 - 2014 Valentine’s Getaway Guide

 While all of our guestrooms have their own charm suitable for relaxation after the most wonderful day of artistic adventures on Cape Cod’s, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs and a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs and a relaxing stay before and after your day.